 - An approved Life-Cycle Sustainment Plan (LCSP) updating program sustainment development efforts and schedules based on current budgets, test evaluation results, and firm supportability design features.

-The PM shall provide a Post-CDR Report to the Milestone Decision Authority (MDA) that provides an overall assessment of design maturity and a summary of the system-level CDR results which shall include, but not be limited to:
+The Program Manager shall provide a Post-CDR Report to the Milestone Decision Authority (MDA) that provides an overall assessment of design maturity and a summary of the system-level CDR results which shall include, but not be limited to:

 - The names, organizations, and areas of expertise of independent subject matter expert participants and CDR chair,